-Students can find reserve items through their course Canvas page.
-Reserve materials are in the Library Course Page tab on the left side of the page.
-For help, review our Frequently Asked Questions on accessing course reserves.
+Students can find library course material items through their course Canvas page.
+Library course materials are in the Library Course Materials tab on the left side of the page.

-Health Sciences instructors can place materials on reserve to increase their accessibility to students.
+Health Sciences instructors can request course materials through the library to increase their accessibility to students.

-Reserves staff works with instructors to give access to the physical or digital materials they request, including materials not currently owned by the Libraries.
+Library staff work with instructors to give electronic access to the course materials they request, including materials not currently owned by the Libraries.

-If you are part of another U of M college or school, visit the University Libraries Course Reserves page.
+If you are part of another U of M college or school, visit the main Course Materials Services page or contact [email protected].